Roger D. Craig: Warren Commission testimony

 Later, when Craig read the transcript of his entire testimony in the published Warren Commission hearings, he claimed that he spotted over a dozen changes, all of which cast doubt on the veracity of his testimony.
 Even with the changes, the Warren Report asserted that "The Commission could not accept important elements of Craig's testimony."
 As John Kelin argues, "They could not accept that Roger Craig had seen Lee Oswald flee the TSBD fifteen minutes after the shooting, and escape with a second man in a Nash Rambler.
 Such an escape smacked of conspiracy—and the Commission was having none of that."

 The Warren Report also denied Craig's account of his conversation with Oswald in Fritz's office:

 Captain Fritz stated that a deputy sheriff whom he could not identify did ask to see him that afternoon and told him a similar story to Craig's.
 Fritz did not bring him into his office to identify Oswald but turned him over to Lieutenant Baker for questioning.
 If Craig saw Oswald that afternoon, he saw him through the glass windows of the office.

+Defenders of the Warren Report have said that Craig either made a sincere mistake in his testimony, or as one writer put it, he was "trying to stir the assassination conspiracy pot".